LIPS-scheme/lips/README.md

 [LIPS is a powerful Scheme-based, Lisp language written in JavaScript](https://lips.js.org).
 It is based on the Scheme dialect and the R5RS/R7RS specifications.
 It has extensions to make it easier to interact with JavaScript.
-It work both in the browser and with Node.js.
+It works both in the browser and with Node.js.

 The name is a recursive acronym which stands for LIPS Is Pretty Simple.